Transportation Research Laboratory

 Aqueous and Soil Chemistry Research Laboratory

-The aqueous and soil chemistry research laboratory is well equipped with environmental, analytical instrumentation.
-Instruments of interest for water quality research include a total organic carbon (TOC) analyzer, a UV-visual spectrophotometer (UV-Vis), a surface area analyzer, an ion chromatograph (IC), a gas chromatography-mass spectrometer (GC-MS), a high performance liquid chromatograph (HPLC), and an inductively coupled plasma mass spectrometer (ICP-MS).
-The lab additionally has access to other analytical facilities at SMU including a scanning electron microscope (SEM), an isotope ratio mass spectrometer (IRMS), an elemental analyzer, a thermogravimetric analyzer (TGA), an X-ray diffractometer (XRD), atomic absorption spectrometer (AA), a Fourier transform infrared spectrometer (FTIR), and a transmission electron microscope (TEM).
+The Aqueous and Soil Chemistry Research Laboratory is well equipped with environmental and analytical instrumentation.
+Water quality research instruments include a total organic carbon (TOC) analyzer, a UV-visual spectrophotometer (UV-Vis), a surface area analyzer, an ion chromatograph (IC), a gas chromatography-mass spectrometer (GC-MS), a high-performance liquid chromatography (HPLC), and an inductively coupled plasma mass spectrometer (ICP-MS).
+In addition, the laboratory has access to other analytical facilities at SMU, including a scanning electron microscope (SEM), an isotope ratio mass spectrometer (IRMS), an elemental analyzer, a thermogravimetric analyzer (TGA), an X-ray diffractometer (XRD), atomic absorption spectrometer (AA), a Fourier transform infrared spectrometer (FTIR), and a transmission electron microscope (TEM).

 Environmental Research Laboratory

-The environmental research laboratory is equipped with numerous meters, probes, nanopure water system, oven, fine and coarse analytical balances, autoclaves, shakers, rotators, centrifuges, fraction collectors, pumps, column equipments.
-Office space is available for the students.
-The lab is also equipped with high performance PCs, various programming languages, including Mathcad, Matlab, Python, various soft wares widely used in research and industry mainly in the area of modeling fate and transport of contaminants in the subsurface environments, geochemical and multi-component reactive transport modelling softwares including PHREEQC, PHT3D, GMS (Ground water Modeling System), as well as numerous pre/post processing packages.
+The Environmental Research Laboratory is equipped with numerous meters, probes, Nanopure water systems, ovens, fine and coarse analytical balances, autoclaves, shakers, rotators, centrifuges, fraction collectors, pumps and column equipment.
+The laboratory is also outfitted with high-performance PCs with various programming languages installed, including Mathcad, Matlab, Python.
+Students have access to simulation and modeling software widely used in research and industry.
+These software packages model fate and transport of contaminants in the subsurface environments, geochemical and multi-component reactive transport, including PHREEQC, PHT3D, GMS (Groundwater Modeling System), as well as numerous pre/post processing tools.